Samuelson Law, Technology & Public Policy Clinic

 *For the 2013-2014 academic year, the Samuelson Clinic will only be offered in Fall 2013.
 The Clinic will not be offered in Spring 2014.

-Samuelson Clinic students regularly work with organizations at the forefront of law and technology policy.
+Samuelson Clinic students regularly work with organizations at the forefront of law and technology policy in the public interest.
 Past Clinic clients include:

 - ACLU of Northern California